HITECHCRIME/HC_SG136/README.md

 -quick rapp-

 skip and
-ratatatatatataa
+ratatatatatataa  fucking
------------ pecking
+mission -------- pecking
 order -----------
 hands on the  razor

 yeeee

 how about we
-get it all around
-all my freethink
-cons syncing still
-convincing ya
+get it all around the freethink all my cons yet still so broke still syncing kept thinking of myself still unconvincing - ya

 i don't need no soul's syncing but still missing ya